-The Board of Directors met twice in 2001, and each of the Directors attended both of the meetings.
-We currently have four permanent board committees described below:
+The Board of Directors met four times in 2002, and each of the Directors attended at least three of the meetings.
+We currently have four permanent Board committees described below:

-The Executive Committee performs the following functions, among others: (i) except as prohibited by applicable law, exercises, between meetings of our board, all of the powers and authority of the board in our direction and management; (ii) reviews corporate matters presented, or to be presented, to our board; and(iii) makes recommendations to the board on policy matters.
+The Executive Committee performs the following functions, among others: (i) except as prohibited by applicable law, exercises, between meetings of our Board, all of the powers and authority of the Board in our direction and management; (ii) reviews corporate matters presented, or to be presented, to our Board; and (iii) makes recommendations to the Board on policy matters.

-The Audit Committee, performs the following functions, among others: (i) makes recommendations to our board concerning the engagement of independent auditors; (ii) monitors and reviews the quality and activities of our independent auditors; and (iii) monitors the adequacy of our operating and internal controls as reported by management and the independent auditors.
+The Audit Committee performs the following functions, among others: (i) makes recommendations to our Board concerning the engagement of independent auditors; (ii) monitors and reviews the quality and activities of our independent auditors; and (iii) monitors the adequacy of our operating and internal controls as reported by management and the independent auditors.
 The Audit Committee is governed by a written charter approved by the Board of Directors.
+The charter was included as an Appendix to the Proxy Statement for the Annual Meeting of Stockholders held June 7, 2001.